-Irradiation of Humanitarian Aid Food Products
+Irradiation of Humanitarian Aid Food Products to ensure extended shelf life and reduced losses

-IONIZING RADIATION TREATMENT TECHNOLOGY FOR HUMANITARIAN AID FOOD PRODUCTS
+IONIZING RADIATION FOOD TREATMENT TECHNOLOGY

 SHELF LIFE OF PRODUCTS TREATED WITH IONIZING RADIATION